yandex-research/DeDLOC/README.md

 # Distributed Deep Learning in Open Collaborations

-This repository contains the code for the paper **"Distributed Deep Learning in Open Collaborations"**
+This repository contains the code for the NeurIPS 2021 paper

+**"Distributed Deep Learning in Open Collaborations"**

 *Michael Diskin\*, Alexey Bukhtiyarov\*, Max Ryabinin\*, Lucile Saulnier, Quentin Lhoest, Anton Sinitsin, Dmitry Popov, Dmitry Pyrkin, Maxim Kashirin, Alexander Borzunov, Albert Villanova del Moral, Denis Mazur, Ilia Kobelev, Yacine Jernite, Thomas Wolf, Gennady Pekhimenko*

 Link: [ArXiv](https://arxiv.org/abs/2106.10207)

+## Note

+This repository contains a snapshot of the code used to conduct experiments in the paper.

+Please use **[the up-to-date version](https://github.com/learning-at-home/hivemind)** of our library if you want to try out collaborative training and/or set up your own experiment.
+It contains many substantial improvements, including better documentation and fixed bugs.

 ## Installation